jncc/nbnv/portal/src/main/webapp/WEB-INF/ftl/powerless/Terms/Use of Material.md

-7. You may not republish wholesale the material, data and/or information made available to you, or exploit it for commercial or academic research purposes without first obtaining written permission from the relevant Data Provider [the contact details of which are provided within the metadata of the relevant dataset].
+7. You may not republish wholesale the material, data and/or information made available to you, or exploit it for commercial or academic research purposes (unless stated by the standard license) without first obtaining written permission from the relevant Data Provider [the contact details of which are provided within the metadata of the relevant dataset].

+8. Datasets with a standard data license (OGL, CC-BY, CC-BY-NC, etc) are governed by the particulars of the data license.
+These licenses override sections 2 to 7 of the 'Use' section of the NBN Gateway Terms and Conditions.

-8. Any information product or publication that you make which contains any part of the material, data and/or information made available to you via this website must contain a statement that the Data Provider, Original Recorder [where identified], and the NBN Trust bear no responsibility for any further analysis or interpretation of that material, data and/or information.
+9. Any information product or publication that you make which contains any part of the material, data and/or information made available to you via this website must contain a statement that the Data Provider, Original Recorder [where identified], and the NBN Trust bear no responsibility for any further analysis or interpretation of that material, data and/or information.

-9. Any use of Ordnance Survey map images must be acknowledged as follows:
+10. Any use of Ordnance Survey map images must be acknowledged as follows:
     &copy; Crown copyright and database rights 2011 Ordnance Survey [100017955]